tidyverse/tidyverse.org/content/blog/cran-checks-compiled-code/index.md

 </div>

-Here is a [real-world example](https://github.com/tidyverse/readr/commit/9143718735136c05c52c467b996dff799f77b888) of replacing `sprintf()` with `snprintf()` in the `grisu3.c` file, which is bundled into readr and vroom.
+Here is a [real-world example](https://github.com/tidyverse/readr/commit/9143718735136c05c52c467b996dff799f77b888) of replacing `sprintf()` with `snprintf()` in `grisu3.c` (which is bundled into readr and vroom from [here](https://github.com/juj/MathGeoLib/blob/master/src/Math/grisu3.c)).
 In this case the size of the output buffer is not known, but reasonable assumptions can be made based on what we know will be passed to the function.

 ## WARNING regarding the use of strict prototypes in C